 - 5.2.1.1.
 The purpose of bidding documents shall be to help the bidder arrive at an informed decision on whether or not to submit a bid, and to enable bidders to prepare responsive bids.
 These documents shall explain in detail the requirements of the purchaser or employer regarding the assignment under bid, the instructions and conditions of bidding and the provisions of the proposed contract. - 5.2.1.2.
-In the case of works, the procuring agency shall use the Bhutan Schedule of Rates (BSR) where applicable to establish an estimate for the cost of the works.
+In the case of works, if the information required for preparation of estimate cannot be collected through section 1.1.5. and 1.1.6., the procuring agency may use the Bhutan Schedule of Rates (BSR) where applicable to establish an estimate for the cost of the works.
 Detailed estimates shall not be disclosed to the bidders.
-The bidders shall be expected to make their own estimates based on the specifications set out in the bidding documents, carry out site visits where necessary for calculation of estimates and submit the bids to the procuring agency.
+The bidders shall be expected to make their own estimates based on the specifications set out in the bidding documents, carryout site visits where necessary for calculation of estimates and submit the bids to the procuring agency. - 5.2.1.3.
+Procuring agencies shall not revise, add or delete provisions of ITB and GCC as these instructions and conditions are those which are generally acceptable within the threshold. - 5.2.1.4.
+Modifications for specific project or contract needs should be provided only in the Bidding Data Sheet and the Special Conditions of Contract, which shall not result into amendments to the Instructions to Bidders and the General Conditions of Contract as far as possible.